0bserver07/Deploy-To-Baseten/readme.md

 ## Welcome To My Baseten Projects

-This repo contains ML and LLM Models used to for my personal projects that deployed on Baseten.
+This repo contain some examples for Machine Learning models and Large Language Models used for my personal projects that are deployed on Baseten.

-Currently, I have 2 projects that are deployed on Baseten:
+Currently, I have two models that are deployed on Baseten:
-- Custome WhisperV3 Model.
+1. Custom WhisperV3 Model.
-- Custome Speaker Diarization Model.
+2. Custom Speaker Diarization Model.

-- This is a diagram of how I utilize the models in my projects.

-- Below you will find step by step to deploy a model that Baseten Truss library to deploy a HuggingFace Pipeline on Baseten through the CLI.
+Below, you will find a step-by-step guide on how to use the Baseten Truss library to deploy a HuggingFace Pipeline on Baseten through the CLI.

+This is a diagram of how I utilize / Integrate the ML and LLM models in my projects.

 ![assets/Diagram1.1.gif](assets/Diagram1.1.gif)

 ## Step by Step to Deploy a Model that uses Hugging Face Pipeline with Baseten

+What is Baseten, and Why Should You Use It?

+Baseten offers a platform that simplifies all the steps needed to deploy a model into production and more.
+This includes a CLI tool called Truss, which creates a standardized model skeleton.
+This skeleton includes all the necessary files and directories needed to deploy a model on Baseten.
+The Truss CLI also allows you to deploy the model with a single command, and it handles all the necessary steps to deploy the model into production.

+If you have ever tried to deploy a machine learning model to production manually on your own AWS/GCP servers, as you read this you might be having flashbacks of horror.
+Given the nightmarish complexity of the task, here's a concise list of considerations for deploying a model into production:

+  - Monitoring Model Performance
+    - Scaling Model Resources (CPU, Memory, GPU)
+    - Model Logs and Metrics
+  - Managing Model Dependencies
+    - Model System Packages (ffmpeg, etc.)
+    - Model Python Libraries (torch, transformers, etc.)
+  - Managing Model Deployment
+    - Model Testing (Unit Tests, Integration Tests)
+    - Model Rollbacks (Versioning)
+    - Model Updates (Hotfixes, New Features)
+    - Model Versions (A/B Testing / DEV, STAGING, PROD)
+  - Managing Model Security:
+    - Model Secrets (API Keys, Tokens)
+    - Model Configurations (Environment Variables)
+    - Model Permissions (Who can access the model)
+    - Model Access (API Keys, Tokens)
+  - CI/CD Pipelines
+    - Model Training
+    - Model Testing
+    - Model Deployment
+    - Model Monitoring
+  - Dockerizing the Model
+    - Model Dockerfile
+    - Model Docker Image Versioning
+    - Model Docker Container Management

 ### Part 1: Model Skeleton